 Martin Luther – The Great Reformer

 Imagine being branded an outlaw by an emperor, excommunicated by the Catholic Church, and then becoming the father of Protestantism.
 This is exactly what happened to Martin Luther five hundred years ago in 1517.
-Martin Luther was a German monk turned religious revolutionary, famous for his Ninety-Five Theses, which spoke out against acts of the Catholic Church.
-This all did not take place overnight, however, as a lot led up to this moment.
+Martin Luther was a German monk turned religious revolutionary, famous for his Ninety-Five Theses, which spoke out against many questionable acts of the Catholic Church.
+This all did not take place overnight, however, as a lot leading up to this moment.

 Martin always had a strong sense of religious conviction, likely acquired as he attended two religious schools prior to university.
 He attended the University of Erfurt in Thuringia, and obtained his master’s degree in 1505.
 But how does this pertain to him becoming the father of Protestantism?
 Shortly after he graduated in 1505, he was on his way home when a thunderstorm struck.
 A bolt of lightning almost hit him and his horse, and he was terrified.
 He cried out for help and promised that he would become a monk if only god would save him.
 Less than three weeks later, on July 17th, 1505, he became an Augustinian monk.